 Pituitary tumours include:

-- Pituitary adenomas: almost all pituitary tumours are benign adenomas that tend to grow slowly over many years:
+Almost all pituitary tumours are benign adenomas that tend to grow slowly over many years.

-- Pituitary carcinomas are extremely rare pituitary tumours, usually fatal, and appear very similar to adenomas: some are only identified with hindsight when a tumour that was thought to be an adenoma starts to spread, causing secondary tumours elsewhere in the body.
+Are extremely rare pituitary tumours, usually fatal, and appear very similar to adenomas.
+Some are only identified with hindsight when a tumour that was thought to be an adenoma starts to spread, causing secondary tumours elsewhere in the body.

 Pituitary tumours that over-secrete hormones